|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 1st Depot Repair Squadron, May 6, 1943 - December 7, 1944

-During January 1999 after refurbishing the former Air Force Base and constructing an operations/control tower and a passenger terminal, the airport is part of Panama's Civil Aeronautics Authority (Autoridad de Aeronáutica Civil).
+During January 1999 after refurbishing the former Air Force Base and constructing an operations/control tower and a passenger terminal, the airport became a civilian airport and port of entry administered by Panama's Civil Aeronautics Authority (Autoridad de Aeronáutica Civil).
+The single runway oriented 36/18 measures 5,906' x 98' surfaced with asphalt.
+Airport codes: ICAO: MPMG IATA: PAC.

 XB-15 (XC-105) "Grandpappy" 35-277